visit-dav/visit/src/doc/using_visit/Plots/PlotTypes/VolumePlot.rst

 """""""""""""""""

 The volume plot uses hardware-accelerated graphics by default (Serial).
-Though this mode is faster the image resolution is typically lower.
+Though this mode is faster, the image resolution is typically lower.
 Images drawn by software volume rendering, Parallel, Compositing, Integration, SLIVR typically have a higher resolution and thus are more accurate.
-Note software volume rendering can be a compute intensive process if the database or the visualization window is large.
+Note that software volume rendering can be a compute intensive process if the database or the visualization window is large.
 Shrinking the size of the visualization window before using a software rendering method will reduce the time and resources required to draw the plot.

 It is worth noting that if the dataset is large with intricate details, the software volume rendering method is preferred because it scales well in parallel.